 THE HIKE:

-• From the parking lot go in the direction of the gravel path.
+From the parking lot go in the direction of the gravel path.
 You will soon notice on a rock on the right the sign קבורות המכבים.
-Turn to the right by this sign and you will notice a number of large holes in the ground leading to burial caves.
-Despite the sign, there is no evidence of these were the Maccabees burial sepulcher.
+Turn to the right by this sign and you will notice a number of rock hewn tombs.

-• Continue on the main path and you will come to a memorial to fighters from this area who died in Israel’s War of Independence.
-The concrete pillars are shaped like pyramids, as in the tomb of the Hasmoneans.
+Continue on the main path and you will come to a memorial to fighters who lived in this area and died in Israel’s War of Independence.
+The concrete pillars are shaped like pyramids, as were the tombs of the Maccabees.

-As you walk along this path, you will see a village on an elevation on your right within the territory of the Palestinian Authority area, which is called El-Midiah.
-The similarity in name could indicate that this is the location of the original Modi’in.
-The ruins of ancient El-Midiah are a bit distant from this village.
+Turn to the left.
+As you walk along this path, you will notice an Arab village on your right within the territory of the Palestinian Authority area.
+It is just beyond the wadi of Nahal Modi'in and the security fence and is called El-Midyeh.
+The similarity in name could indicate that it is related to the original Modi’in.
+The ruins of ancient El-Midyeh are a bit beyond this village, and you will soon be visiting them.

-• When the path comes to a T-junction, turn left and go up the hill.
+When the path comes to a T-junction, turn left and go up the hill.
 You will eventually come to another T-junction.
-Despite the fact that it is not paved in this section, the road ahead of you is Route 4466, which is the entrance road from which you turned into the parking lot.
-Turn right here and you will soon come to a domed building on your right.
-There may be quite a lot of cars parked outside it.
+Turn left here.
+When you come to a T-junction turn right by a sign in the direction שער דדומים.
+Despite not being paved in this section, this is Route 4466, which is the entrance road from which you turned into the parking lot.
+You will soon come to a domed structure on your right.
+There may be quite a lot of cars parked on the side of the road.

 This is a tomb of a sheik, Sheikh Gharbawi (the sheik of the west), and this place is called Horbat Ha-Gardi.
 It was erected on the ruins of a large building from the Byzantine period, but coins from the Hasmonean period have also been found here.
 The building was adopted by the Breslov Hassidim and they are the ones who put the tombstone for Matityahu, son of Yochanan the High Priest here.
 Many people consider this to be no more than an Arab tomb.
 However, it was built on an impressive Byzantine building in this area, which is even shown on the Madaba map in Jordan as being Modi’in.
 It is not out of the question that this was built by early Christians on a Hasmonean structure, and this could have been the Hasmonean sepulcher.
 However, direct proof is still lacking,

 Sheik's tomb adopted by the Breslov Hassidim as the tomb of the Maccabees.
-The sepulchre may well have been in this area though.
+It is probably on top of the subterranean Hasmonean sepulcher.

-Byzantine tombs which have nothing to do with the Hasmoneans.
+Byzantine tombs which have nothing to do with the Hasmoneans and can be seen on a side-trip.